Research in the School of Nursing and Midwifery

 - How can stigma around mental health be reduced and consumers and carers empowered?

 - How do we address quality of care, and take into account sociocultural and socioeconomic contexts and approaches, in mental health?

 There is an ever-increasing need for the development and delivery of innovative nursing and midwifery education to ensure safe competent practice that is underpinned by evidence – based knowledge and skill.

-Our team develop research that seeks to address issues in contemporary nursing and midwifery education, guided by key underpinning questions:
+Our team develops research that seeks to address issues in contemporary nursing and midwifery education, guided by key underpinning questions: